Kent Tongue-tie Service for babies under 12 weeks

 Will we notice a difference straightaway?

-Some babies feed better immediately, whereas others find it takes longer for feeding to improve, and they need help and support for several weeks.
+Some babies feed better immediately.
+Others find it takes longer for feeding to improve and they need help and support for several weeks.
 We have a lactation consultant or member of staff with additional infant feeding training at the clinic.
-They can help you feed your baby immediately after their procedure and can develop a plan of care if needed.
+They can help you feed your baby after their procedure and develop a plan of care, if needed.

 Will my baby have to stay in the hospital?